alexwit/project-guiri/REPORT.md

 ![alt text](https://github.com/alexwit/project-guiri/blob/master/doc/newClassOverview%20(1).JPG "New Class Overview")

 ### Activities
-*Register: This is were you can create your own unique parse account *Login: If no User is logged in yet, here is were you can login *NewAccount: Extra information is needed when a new user joins *MainActivity: This is where the search takes place *Requests: In the Requests can the Guide see an overview with all user requests *SearchList: Overview with all accounts of that specific city *GuideAccount: Overview with the guides information *AcceptGuide: Overview with all requests that the guide accepted *Account: Overview with your own account details *ChangeAccount: possibility to change account information
+*Register: This is were you can create your own unique parse account.
+*Login: If no User is logged in yet, here is were you can login.
+*NewAccount: Extra information is needed when a new user joins.
+*MainActivity: This is where the search takes place.
+*Requests: In the Requests can the Guide see an overview with all user requests.
+*SearchList: Overview with all accounts of that specific city.
+*GuideAccount: Overview with the guides information.
+*AcceptGuide: Overview with all requests that the guide accepted.
+*Account: Overview with your own account details.
+*ChangeAccount: possibility to change account information.

 ### Classes
 * Register - Creates an unique account in the Parse Back-end and checks if the input is correct.